vplesko/OrbLang/docs/pages/automatic_cleanup.md

 data Control {
     str:String
 } (lam (this:Control::noDrop) () {
+    if (!= ([] this str) null) {
         std.println "Releasing: " ([] this str);
+    };
 });
 ```

 Drop functions are called as a symbol goes out of scope.
 Additionally, each of their elements are also dropped.
 As a rule, the order of dropping is inverse to the order in which the values were defined.

 This may sound a bit complicated, but it simply means that the compiler will take care of automatically cleaning up any resources you are using, and you don't need to worry about them.
-Your responsibility is to define the drop function.
+Your responsibility is just to define the drop function.

 ```
 fnc makeCtrl (str:String) Control;